Skip to Content

 Now that you have this great list of plants that do well in shallow pots, let’s take a look at some other things you can grow indoors in these pots.

-1. Rosemary
+16. Rosemary

-This is a fragrant herb that is often used in perfumes, aromatherapy, and even in cooking.
+Certain herbs also do well in shallow pots.
+Rosemary is a fragrant herb that is often used in perfumes, aromatherapy, and even in cooking.
 It’s important to have drainage but a pot of around 6-8 inches deep will work just fine for rosemary.

-2. Mint
+17. Mint

 Another great herb to keep around is mint.
-This popular herb includes spearmint and peppermint, and it does well in shallow pots.
+This popular herb includes spearmint and peppermint, and (you guessed it) it does well in shallow pots.
 It needs about 10-12 inches to thrive.
 If you go more shallow than that, the roots may grow out of the drainage holes and the plant will not grow as well.

-3. Basil
+18. Basil

 Another great herb for shallow pots is basil.
 Like rosemary, this one is part of the mint family.
 It makes a great addition to lots of recipes and it’s easy to grow.
 This is a handy herb to have around your kitchen.
 While it does well in a shallow pot, you will need a wider pot to give it room to spread out.